Skip to content

 The information provided on this website is for general informational purposes only and is not intended to constitute legal advice.
 You should consult a qualified legal professional for advice specific to your situation.
 We make no representations or warranties regarding the accuracy, completeness, or suitability of the information provided.
 Use of this site is at your own risk.

-The site is also available in English and is called “The Federal Ministry of Justice and Consumer Protection.”
+Their website is also available in English, where it’s referred to as the Federal Ministry of Justice and Consumer Protection.

 Federal States, districts and towns